-A Yes, as long as you limit this practice, follow our guidelines about dangerous, illegal and inappropriate material, and do not let it interfere with your work.
-It's important to remember when discussing personal matters on company systems that any message you send or receive through company communications systems and devices - including e-mails, social media posts, and text or SMS messages - may be the property of Thomson Reuters and may be accessed by the company.
+A Yes, as long as you limit this practice, followour guidelines about dangerous, illegal and inappropriate material, and do not let it interfere with your work.
+It's important to remember when discussing personal matters an company systems that any message you send or receive through company communications systems and devices - including e-mails, social media posts, and textor SMS messages - may be the property of Thomson Reuters and may be accessed by the company.